Strobel, Sgt. Herbert F.

 The weather was described as being constantly rainy.
 This resulted in many of the men being put in the base hospital to stop the spread of colds.
 Meals, at first, were somewhat improvised because both company cooks were in the hospital with colds.
 It was noted by the members of the company that the members of the other two companies found the morning temperature hard to deal with while it was warm to them.
 The longer they were there, the weather improved.

 Once off duty many of the men visited the canteen near their barracks or went to the theater located in the main part of the base.
 The movies shown were newer but not the latest movies.
-A theater near their barracks was still being built, but when it was finished they only had to walk across the street.
-Since they were off Saturday afternoons on weekends, the men went to Tacoma or Olympia by bus that was provided by the Army and cost 25 cents.
+A theater near their barracks was still being built, but they only had to walk across the street when it was finished.
+Since they were off Saturday afternoons on weekends, the men went to Tacoma or Olympia by bus provided by the Army and cost 25 cents.
 Tacoma was a little over 11 miles from the base and Olympia was a little over 22 miles from the base.
 Many of the men went to see the remains of the Narrows Bridge which had collapsed on November 7, 1940.
-On base, they played football, basketball, and 16-inch softball.
+On base, they played football, basketball, and softball.
+Cpl.
+Walter Straka organized A Company's softball team which they called Kitten Ball.

 At the end of February, the first detachment of men was sent to Ft.
 Knox, Kentucky, for training as radio operators for 13 weeks.
 On March 5th, the soldiers were paid for the first time receiving pay for 18 days of service.
 It is known that a second detachment of men was sent to Ft.
 Knox the second week of March.
 Another detachment of men was sent to mechanics school and gunnery school at Ft.
 Knox the last week in March.
 It is believed he was one of the men.
 On March 10th, the company took a 3-mile hike with backpacks.
 When they returned they had to pitch their tents and there was an inspection.
 They took an 8-mile road march through the fir trees on March 14th.
 The next day they had a field inspection.